 5. Your car struggles to accelerate

 A worn spark plug is no longer effective at creating the spark necessary to ignite the fuel-air mixture in the combustion chamber.
-One of the most obvious places you’ll see this lack of energy is when the car struggles to accelerate properly.
+One of the most prominent places you’ll see this lack of energy is when the car struggles to accelerate properly.

-6. The engine is really loud
+6. The engine is really loud during normal driving

 7. Your ‘check engine’ light is on